 Store the peanut sauce in a sealed jar in the fridge for up to 1 week.
 It can also be frozen for up to 1 month.

 Gluten-free noodles are best prepared right before serving as they can become a little hard the longer they sit.
 If you do leftovers of gf noodles, just heat them up and they’ll be just as tasty.

 Rice noodles are usually made from rice flour and water, making them egg-free, vegan, and gluten-free!
 Be sure to always check the package though just in case.

 More vegan recipes with noodles

-Your dinners and lunches will be loaded with flavor thanks to these Asian-inspired recipes:
+Your dinners and lunches will be loaded with flavor thanks to these vegan pasta recipes:

 - Vegan Ramen Noodle Salad – A fresh and oil-free salad perfect for lunch or to bring to picnics, potlucks, and BBQs.